chevah/geck/content/python.rst

   characters limit, they will be listed on the same line

-* When importing multiple members of a module, and they exceed the 78 characters limit, they will be listed as a list, with each member on a line ending with comma.
+* When importing multiple members of a module, and they exceed the 78 characters limit, they will be listed between parentheses, with each member on a line ending with comma.

 A good example: